etcaterva/eas-js-sdk/sdk/docs/LotteryApi.md

-# @EtcatervaEasJsSdk.LotteryApi
+# EchaloasuerteJsSdk.LotteryApi

-All URIs are relative to *https://raw.githubusercontent.com/should-be-overriden*
+All URIs are relative to *http://localhost/should-be-overriden*

 Method | HTTP request | Description
 ------------- | ------------- | -------------